 History and Mission

-To provide health care and basic human services to Goochland residents in need.
+To provide basic human services and health care to our Goochland neighbors in need.

-GoochlandCares envisions a Goochland community where everyone’s basic human needs are met.
+GoochlandCares envisions a community where everyone’s basic human needs are met.

 GoochlandCares delivers quality, client-centered services with compassion and dignity.

 - 1952 – Goochland Fellowship and Family Services is founded by a small group of women committed to providing assistance to individuals and families not eligible for state or federal help.
 A house and property on River Road West is donated to the Fellowship in order to provide services to community members most in need.

 - 2000 – Free Clinic of Goochland is founded by a group of parishioners from St. Mary’s Episcopal Church in response to the health care crisis that exists for many individuals who cannot obtain health insurance.